Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial4.md

 ```

    - What do you noticed happened to the permissions for the regular files contained in those directories.
 Did those regular file permissions change?

+### Part 2: Changing File Permissions

-   - We will now change permissions for regular text file contained in subdirectories of the **documents** directory to: **r w - r - - - - -**
+We will now change permissions for regular text file contained in subdirectories of the **documents** directory to: **r w - r - - - - -**

-  14. Issue the following Linux commands:
+  1. Issue the following Linux commands:

 ```bash
 chmod 640 ~/documents/memos/memo*.txt